ev3dev/ev3dev.github.io/docs/tutorials/connecting-to-the-internet-via-usb.md

         {% include /util/screenshot.html source="/images/brickman/wired-status-online-connect-automatically-selected.png" %}

-*   {: tab="Debian_commandline"}{% include /style/icon.html type="info" %}
+*   {: tab="linux_command_line"}{% include /style/icon.html type="info" %}
     These instructions were written using Debian look-alikes for those wanting to know what happens under the hood.
-    The commands need to be executed by or as root.
+    The commands need to be executed by root.
     {:class="alert alert-info"}

+    1. Booting with a standard ev3dev image, lsusb will show

+        `Bus 002 Device 008: ID 0694:0005 Lego Group`

+        I'll be using the EV3 as a USB Gadget, as follows.

+    2. When you've copied the ev3dev's image to the SD-card, mount the second partition (EV3DEV_ROOTFS).
+        If your card is /dev/sdc, then mount /dev/sdc2 on a free directory:

+        `mount /dev/sdc2 /mnt/sdc2`

+    3. Add the "g_cdc" module to /etc/modules (which currently contains only comments):

+        `echo "g_cdc" >> /mnt/sdc2/etc/modules`

+        Unmount /dev/sdc2, put the SD-card in the EV3 and start it up.

-    1. Connect the USB cable to your computer and its mini-B plug to the EV3 (slot marked "PC").
+    4. Connect the USB cable to your computer and its mini-B plug to the EV3 (slot marked "PC").

-    2. Verify that USB tethering is disabled: "Wireless and Networks" > "Tethering.
+    5. Verify that USB tethering is disabled: *"Wireless and Networks" > "Tethering*.

-    3. Set default Linux network settings: "Wireless and Networks" > "All Network Connections" > "Wired" > "IPv4" > "Change" > "Load Linux Defaults".
+    6. Set default Linux network settings: *"Wireless and Networks" > "All Network Connections" > "Wired" > "IPv4" > "Change" > "Load Linux Defaults"*.
 The EV3 should get address 10.42.0.3, gateway 10.42.0.1.

-    4. Verify if the EV3 is recognized by your Linux PC:  "lsusb" should show
+    7. Verify if the EV3 is recognized by your Linux PC:  `lsusb` should show

         `Bus 001 Device 002: ID 0525:a4aa Netchip Technology, Inc. Linux-USB CDC Composite Gadge (Ethernet and ACM)`

         (Bus and Device may differ).

-    5. Your system should load cdc_ether to manage the EV3:  check with "lsmod | grep cdc".
+    8. Your system should load cdc_ether to manage the EV3:  check with `lsmod | grep cdc`.
         ```
         Module                  Size  Used by
         cdc_ether              16384  0
         ```

-    6. Check dmesg to find which device has been assigned to the EV3 network: "dmesg | grep cdc"
+    9. Check dmesg to find which device has been assigned to the EV3 network: `dmesg | grep cdc`
         ```
         cdc_ether 1-5:1.0 usb0: register 'cdc_ether' at usb-0000:00:02.1-5, CDC Ethernet Device, d6:6a:37:7e:16:07
         usbcore: registered new interface driver cdc_ether